philrz/super/docs/formats/_index.md

 then such a collection of records looks precisely like a relational table.
 Here, the record type
-of such a collection corresponds to a well-defined schema consisting of field names (i.e, column names) where each field has a specific type.
+of such a collection corresponds to a well-defined schema consisting of field names (i.e., column names) where each field has a specific type.
-[Named types](../language/data-types.md#named-types) are also available, so by simply naming a particular record type (i.e., a schema), a relational table can be projected from a pool of data with a simple query for that named type.
+[Named types](data-model.md#3-named-type) are also available, so by simply naming a particular record type (i.e., a schema), a relational table can be projected from a pool of data with a simple query for that named type.